Skip to Main Content

 The program is a two-year fellowship in which research fellows train under the guidance of experienced mentors.
 It includes didactic work, participation in ongoing funded projects, and independent research.

 A central characteristic of the program is its integration of biological and behavioral components to inform HIV research.
-Trainees receive dual mentorship both from a faculty in the Department of Psychiatry and Human Behavior and a faculty in the Center for AIDS Research.
+Trainees are able to receive dual mentorship both from a faculty in the Department of Psychiatry and Human Behavior and a faculty in the Center for AIDS Research.
 Projects may involve infected, affected or at-risk youth in behavioral or biologic research.
-Ongoing funded projects target youth in diverse settings (HIV/STI Clinics, mental health treatment, public schools, the RI Family court, detention facilities, and community-based recreational programs), investigate novel interventions (family-based, internet, gaming, and media) and include biological markers (HIV and other STIs, viral load, immune functioning and stress reactivity).
+Ongoing funded projects target youth in diverse settings (HIV/STI Clinics, mental health treatment, public schools, the RI Family court, detention facilities, and LGBTQ+ community-based organizations), investigate novel interventions (family-based, internet, gaming, and media) and include biological markers (HIV and other STIs, viral load, immune functioning and stress reactivity).
 Clinical experiences are also available for appropriate trainees.

 Mentors